 F. START PROCEDURE:

-- Start Selection: The Start Horn will signal that the XC1 Class will line up in 15 minutes; the XC2 and XC3 Class will select start positions immediately after the start of the 10 am Amateur race; the 4x4 Pro and WXC Class will select start positions immediately at the start of the 11 am Amateur race.
+- Start Selection: The Start Horn will signal that the XC1 Class will line up in 15 minutes.
+XC1, 4x4 Pro and WXC classes will line up during Opening Ceremonies.
+XC2 and XC3 classes will select start positions immediately after the start of their respective morning Amateur race.
 Place markers will be provided for this purpose.

 - Start Rows: